rogermateer/rogermateer/README.md

 Consider me an all-round curious character.

 Myers-Briggs Type Indicator:
 I am an INFP.
-I used to think I was INTP, but I now see that doesn't fit properly.
+I used to think I was INTP or INxP, but I now see that doesn't fit properly.
 I value authenticity more than accuracy.

 My Big5 Traits are:
 * Openness: high and happy with it.